RallyHackathon/RallyQCUtils/README.md

     AUTOMATED_TESTS, DynamicTests, Quality Center Workspace, Project 1, Description, ScheduleState, Name, ObjectID, FormattedID
     AUTOMATED_TESTS, LoadTests, Quality Center Workspace, Project 2, Description, ScheduleState, Name, ObjectID, FormattedID

+Will automatically populate the generated config files with the content of the ConnectorRunner RallyFieldHandlers and OtherFieldHandlers contained in the default config.xml file

 System Requirements:
 Currently uses Python 2.6 to generate an xlsx file with xlrd and xlwt which can be downloaded from pypi